 Since 2002 the susceptibility of Salmonella strains isolated from Finnish foodstuffs have been monitored.

-In 2015 an EU-wide integrated antimicrobial resistance monitoring of retail food products was initiated.
+In 2015 an EU-wide integrated antibiotic resistance monitoring of retail food products was initiated.
 ESBL- and AmpC-producing E. coli bacteria from fresh pork, beef, and broiler meat are included in the monitoring programme.
 Also, the incidence of carbapenemase-producing E. coli bacteria in meat is monitored in Finland.
 The incidence of MRSA bacteria in fresh retail pork has been studied in separate projects.
 The results of the monitoring programme are discussed in the FINRES-Vet reports.

 Monitoring of animals

-The antimicrobial susceptibility in Salmonella of animal origin have been monitored in Finland since the 1980s, and in Campylobacter as well as in indicator bacteria since the 1990s.
-Since regular monitoring began in 2002 (with the FINRES-Vet programme), the antimicrobial susceptibility in Salmonella and Campylobacter as well as pathogenic and indicator bacteria isolated from animals have been studied.
+The antibiotic susceptibility in Salmonella of animal origin have been monitored in Finland since the 1980s, and in Campylobacter as well as in indicator bacteria since the 1990s.
+Since regular monitoring began in 2002 (with the FINRES-Vet programme), the antibiotic susceptibility in Salmonella and Campylobacter as well as pathogenic and indicator bacteria isolated from animals have been studied.
 Furthermore, the incidence of MRSA in pigs and the prevalence of ESBL bacteria in domestic food-producing animals have been studied in separate projects in Finland.
 In 2014, a joint resistance monitoring programme of bacteria isolated from food-producing animals began in the EU region.
 The programme monitors the resistance in zoonotic and indicator bacteria as well as the incidence of ESBL/AmpC-producing bacteria isolated from slaughtered pigs, calves, and poultry.
 The results from Finland are presented in the FINRES-Vet reports.

 Monitoring of animal feed

-Controlling antimicrobial resistance in bacteria
+Controlling antibiotic resistance in bacteria